AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/time-scopes.md

 - `some_clip.external_space()`
 - `some_timeline.global_space()`

-This produces a `FrameReference`, which has a pointer back to the original object as well as an enum for which frame you wanted to reference on that object.
+This produces a `CoordinateSpaceReference`, which has a pointer back to the original object as well as an enum for which frame you wanted to reference on that object.

 ## Transforming Time from One Scope to Another